tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/产品简介/网络与安全/SSH 密钥_intl_en.md

 ## Use Limits
 - SSH key pair login is only available for Linux instances.
 - Each Tencent Cloud account can have up to 100 SSH key pairs.
 - Tencent Cloud will not retain your private key.
-You need to download the private key after creating a SSH key, and keep it safe.
+You need to download the private key after creating an SSH key, and keep it safe.
 - To ensure data security, you need to shut the instance down before loading the key.
 - To improve CVM security, you cannot use the password login method after binding a key pair to the instance.